-13 Haunted Houses in Chicago for Brave Kids and Families
+12 Haunted Houses in Chicago Perfect for Families Who Love Thrills and Chills

 Many of these haunted houses in Chicago (and haunted factories, prisons, forests, and maybe even a haunted office building) are super-scary and not recommended for kids under a certain age.
-Parents should make sure they know their children's (and their own) tolerance for gore and fright before heading out to one of these haunted venues.
+Parents should know their children's (and their own) tolerance for gore and fright before heading to one of these haunted venues.

 These haunted houses in Chicago are just a few of the fun Halloween experiences for kids and families.
 Be sure to also check out our list of free Halloween events and many other Halloween happenings in our Halloween Guide.